 - $500 for a workshop for either graduates or undergraduates

 - With limited exceptions, only non-Stanford affiliate guests may be paid honoraria to speak for your course.
-To pay a Stanford-affiliated guest speaker, please inquire with Director of Finance & Operations Elis Imboden.
+To pay a Stanford-affiliated guest speaker, please inquire with Director of Finance & Operations.

 The honoraria is inclusive of all compensation paid to the guest.
 Additional compensation or arrangements for parking or transportation are not permitted.
 It is expected that the guest will make their own arrangements, if applicable.

 Honoraria will not be paid sooner than the date of the guest speaker's visit; however, the Department recommends submitting your Guest Honorarium webform as soon as the speaking engagement is confirmed.
-Delays in submitting your request will result in payment delays for the services.
+Delays in submitting your request will result in payment delays.

 Before submitting a webform, please confirm with the appropriate Department staff to verify funding and to identify the PTA (the funding account) to which the honorarium will be applied.
 Please also gather the following information from the guest: